dhense177/Modeling_Lung_Cancer_Risk/README.md

 ![](Visuals/county_boxplot3.png)

-### Figure 1: Distribution of countywide age and gender standardized lung cancer incidence per 100,00 between 2000-2014
+### Figure 1: Distribution of countywide age and gender standardized lung cancer incidence per 100,000 between 2001-2011

-It is evident that counties differ drastically in their risk for lung cancer - counties in Kentucky show incidence of 150 per 100,00, while counties in Iowa and California hover around 30 per 100,000, a 5-fold difference.
+It is evident that counties differ drastically in their risk for lung cancer - counties in Kentucky show incidence of 150 per 100,00, while counties in California hover around 30 per 100,000, a 5-fold difference.

 ![](Visuals/state_years2.png)

-### Figure 2: State-wide mean lung cancer incidence per 100,000 between 2000-2014
+### Figure 2: State-wide mean lung cancer incidence per 100,000 between 2001-2011

 Not only do individual counties differ drastically from each other, but states also display substantial differences in mean lung cancer incidence.